LatinumFinance/LatinumFinance.github.io/index.md

 >Step 2:
 >

-Click the `"Unstake a Ecosystem"` tab in Discord and send the requested information.(name, wallet address's, token to unstake etc.)
+Click the `"Unstake my Crypto"` tab in Discord and send the requested information.
+Information is that which was collected from the user at time of purchase.(Registered Latinum Finance Wallet Name, The Registered E-Mail, Token to Unstake and a USDT Wallet Address)

 >Step 2:
 >